Skip to content

 Rev. Blake Singer, (804) 355-1779, x321

 Each year, St. James’s disperses a number of grants to additional community partners that are doing amazing work throughout the Richmond area.
 We also maintain ongoing relationships with each of these organizations, many of whom have individual volunteer opportunities, and several St. James’s parishioners volunteer with them on a regular basis.
-The organizations that we funded in 2022 are listed below.
-If you’re interested in learning more or serving on the committee that makes these funding decisions, contact the Rev. Blake Singer ([email protected]).
+The organizations that we funded in 2023 are listed below.
+These grants are mostly funder through our annual Mardi Gras Fundraiser.
+Therefore, this committee is also responsible for planning Mardi Gras.
+If you’re interested in learning more or serving on the committee that makes these funding decisions, contact Staige Grymes¬†or the Rev. Blake Singer.

 • Area Congregations Together in Service (ACTS)